-As Doña Ana County does not have an adequate or approved budget, an interim budget test was used.
-On October 25, 2018 the EPMPO hosted a consultative partner's conference call to request guidance as it relates to the 2015 Ozone NAAQS designation for Sunland Park, New Mexico nonattainment area: interim emissions test and demonstration years.
-For the Ozone nonattainment area (Sunland Park, NM) the consultative partners recommended to perform the no-greater-than-baseline year interim emission test, requiring comparison of the 2017 baseline year to the forecast years 2020, 2030, 2040 and 2045 for VOC and NOx pollutants.
+As Dona Ana County does not have an adequate or approved budget, an interim budget test was used.
+On October 25, 2018 the El Paso Metropolitan Planning Organization (MPO) hosted a consultative partner's conference call to request guidance as it relates to the 2015 Ozone NAAQS designation for Sunland Park, New Mexico nonattainment area: interim emissions test and demonstration years.
+For the purpose of this conformity determination per guidance from the consultative partners, a no-greater-than-baseline year test was performed and baseline year 2017 was compared with the analysis years 2020 2030, 2040 and 2045.